julien6387/supvisors/docs/special.rst

 Auto-fencing is applied when one of the **Supvisors** instance is seen as inactive (crash, system power down, network failure) from the other **Supvisors** instances.

 In this case, the running **Supvisors** instances disconnect the corresponding address from their subscription socket.
-The address is marked as ``ISOLATED`` and, in accordance with the rules defined and the value of the ``autorestart`` option of the program, **Supvisors** may try to restart somewhere else the processes that were previously running on that address.
+The address is marked as ``ISOLATED`` and, in accordance with the rules defined and the value of the ``autorestart`` option of the program, **Supvisors** may try to restart somewhere else the processes that were eventually running on that address.

 In the case of a network failure, the same mechanism is of course applied on the other side.
-Here comes the premices of a split-brain syndrome.
+Here comes the premices of a split-brain syndrome, as it leads to have 2 separate

 If the incriminated system restarts, or network failure is fixed, it receives